jum/caddy-docker-proxy-redis/README.md

 import in the nextcloud/docker-compose.yml.
 The php fastcgi configuration relies on the .php files to be present under the same path in both the caddy and the nextcloud containers, note the according volume mounts of /var/www/html in both containers.
+Please note that on some nextcloud updates the whole directory structure of /var/www/html is updated and my require a restart of the caddy docker container after the nextcloud update to let caddy pick up the changed files.
+A typical symptom that this is necessary is missing toolbar icons in nextcloud.

-The docker compose file configures to use redis storage for PHP sessions, I additionally configure the same redis instance as cache and locking backend in my config.php.
+The docker compose file configures nextcloud to use redis storage for PHP sessions, I additionally configure the same redis instance as cache and locking backend in my config.php.

 Additionally you might want to use the occ.sh and cron.sh scripts.
 The cron.sh script triggers background jobs inside the nextcloud container, see the nextcloud.timer and nextcloud.service files for a systemd configuration.

 The occ.sh script us used to trigger nextcloud command line functions for administrative management of the nextcloud instance.